jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         and sensory reflexes.
 The drugs supplied have hypnotic properties and can be applied in different ways, but the inhalation and intravenous routes are usually used.</p>\n"
-    - question: What is conscious sedation?
+    - question: What is Conscious Sedation?
       answer: "<p>It is an anesthetic technique in which patients are given the combination of two or more medications that cause a mild depression of the central nervous system, without loss of consciousness, but with alteration of it.
 It has an